Archive for tansy rayner roberts

 It’s a strength that the immediate story arcs of books 1 and 2 are both resolved between their covers, while the larger story stretches across them.
 As with the first, the second delivers some delicious moments, beautifully dressed and dead sexy, and what a relief it is to finally have the plot point that kicked the whole thing off finally out in the open.
 Rayner Roberts is wise to not present it as a surprise, but use it as leverage for a greater goal.
 The Creature Court series offers a layered, detailed, credible world, peopled with a cast of complex, motivated individuals.
 How fortunate that, given the impending showdown foreshadowed here, that book 3, Reign of Beasts, is out now!

-This review has also been submitted to Australian Speculative Fiction in Focus, who made the review copy available.
+This review has also been posted at Australian Speculative Fiction in Focus, who made the review copy available.

 Previous Challenge reviews: